 Any person or organisation who stores personal information about other individuals on a computer must register under the Act as a keeper of personal data.
 To register, one has to pay an annual fee which is beyond what most individuals can afford.
 As a result, only commercial companies and other organisations can afford to register, and therefore hold personal data on a computer legally.

 A registered keeper of personal information is required to reveal, to any individual, all the personal information it is holding about him.
 For a fee, of course.
 The individual would thus seem to be protected against any private or commercial organisation holding false information about him.
 However, the initiative must come from the individual.
 It is up to him to:

 To be sure that no organ of society is feeding off false information being held about him, every individual in the country would have to obtain the registry of all keepers of personal information, and then follow the above procedure for each.
 This is clearly impractical and unaffordable for almost the entire population.
 It was clearly not the intent of the legislators that the individual should be privy to the vast amounts of personal information about him which is held by an indeterminate number of faceless organisations.

 However, the ultimate Orwellian nightmare takes form in the fact that government has exempted itself from the requirements of the Act.
 Who knows what this could precipitate in the future from within the departments of a government which may be far less benign than what we have today.
-Nobody can know what erroneous information some obscure and covert government department may be holding on him.
+Nobody can know what erroneous information some obscure and covert government department may be holding about him.